-In attempting to discuss in a single chapter a few of the more important phases of alcoholism and its relation to heredity I shall necessarily have to generalize the facts and give only such statistics as are necessary to indicate the relation of intemperance to poverty, pauperism, insanity and The comparative statistics here given, bearing upon the financial and labor side of the question are in the main taken from the Bureau of Statistics of 1893.
+In attempting to discuss in a single chapter a few of the more important phases of alcoholism and its relation to heredity I shall necessarily have to generalize the facts and give only such statistics as are necessary to indicate the relation of intemperance to poverty, pauperism, insanity and crime.
+The comparative statistics here given. bearing upon the financial and labor side of the question are in the main taken from the Bureau of Statistics of 1893.
 Therefore, those indicating the running expenses of the government and the expenses of the war and navy are much lower than these have been since the war with Spain Reckoning. and the expansion of the army and navy.
 The other statistics, however, are relatively, substantially correct for 1900; for while there has been a rapid increase in the various expenditures used in comparison, the increase in the consumption of liquor has more than kept pace.
 Therefore, were it possible to revise these figures and show the relative expense and evils arising from the liquor traffic at the present time, the facts would be even worse than here indicated.

 Liquor and poverty go hand in hand. statistics of all civilized countries show the con-Chief Cause of sumption of liquor to be the most expensive and Hard Times. harmful luxury of the people.
 The continued cry of "hard times" is due, in the main, to the use of narcotics.
 Over one-third of the net earnings of the entre civilized world is spent for fermented wines, alcoholic liquors, beer and tobacco.
-The following figures indicate the cost of the liquor traffic in the United States and what it Annual Cost of means in comparison with other expenses.
-If we Narcotics.